PureVPN Review 2025: Is the Low Cost Worth It?

 Our WebRTC leak test shows that PureVPN used the IP address displayed on the app to mask our real IP address.

-PureVPN's WebRTC leak test results.
+PureVPN's WebRTC leak test results

+PureVPN really stands out for its broad compatibility.
 You can set up PureVPN on the following operating systems, devices, and browsers:

 • Windows